-4.3.3 Notes on the occurrence of Secretarybird (Sagittarius serpentarius)
+4.3.2 Notes on the occurrence of Secretarybird (Sagittarius serpentarius)

 The conservation status of this species was upgraded from Vulnerable to Endangered since recent evidence suggested that it has experienced rapid declines across its entire range due to habitat loss, anthropogenic disturbances, and intensive grazing (Birdlife International, 2020).
 Secretarybirds are widespread in Africa south of the Sahara, but have declined over most of their geographic distribution range due to the loss of suitable habitat caused by inappropriate grazing regimes (resulting in the expansion of woody vegetation), cultivation and urbanization.
 The expansion of woody vegetation often results in a reduction of suitable foraging habitat and foraging efficacy (Birdlife International, 2020).
 In addition, it is also highly susceptible to collision with electrical cables of powerlines, with over 94 powerline fatalities recorded over the past 20 years in South Africa.
-Based on reporting rates, this species appear to be largely absent from the study area, with high reporting rates further to the east (mainly the North West-Gauteng border) and south (grids 2605_2605, 2610_2610 and 2615_2615 - an area between Lichtenburg and Coligny) of the study region (Figure 19).
+Based on reporting rates, this species appear to be uncommon on the study area with only two observations corresponding to grid 2605_2605 since 2007.
+High reporting rates occur to the east (mainly the North West-Gauteng border) and south (grids 2610_2610 and 2615 2615 - an area between Lichtenburg and Coligny) (Figure 19).
 The low reporting rates (or absence) of Secretarybirds on the study site remains unclear and is probably correlated with disturbances (displacement) associated with widespread cattle ranching in the area.

 Figure 19: The occurrence of Secretarybirds (Sagittarius serpentarius) on the study area according to SABAP2 reporting rates (the arrow indicates the position of the study area).
-Note the presence of Secretarybirds to the south and east of the study region (map courtesy and copyright of SABAP2 and Animal Demography Unit).
+Note the presence of Secretarybirds to the south-west and east of the study region (map courtesy and copyright of SABAP2 and Animal Demography Unit).